Dot4diw/ColemakReg/README.md

 # How to use
 Just save the above code to a file with the suffix '.reg' or download the `qwerty2colemak.reg` file from this  repository, then double-click to run it to complete the modification, and restart the computer after success.

-If you want to return to the original keyboard layout, simply open the Registry Editor and find the Scancode Map under 'HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlKeyboard Layout', and then restart your computer.
+If you want to return to the original keyboard layout, simply open the Registry Editor and find the `Scancode Map` under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout`, and then restart your computer.